 Griffin Survivor power bank

 In an ever digital world, keeping your devices charged for when you need them can be a tricky task, particularly with somewhere as photogenic as Antarctica.
 Thanks to Griffin, the Survivor Power Bank offers a compact and durable charging solution.
 Providing a hefty charge to your devices, it has the ability to fully charge an iPhone 6S Plus an impressive three times.
 The Survivor was built to live up to its name with a shell that can withstand impact damage from up to 6.6ft (2m) and a self-sealing flap that keeps water, dust, ice, and anything else out of the input panel.
 Adding to the list of features is a built in LED flashlight, a great alternative to draining your phone by using it’s in-built one.
-It’s ruggedness and immense charge capabilities are what’s earned it a place on this list and it’s reasonable price will make it hard to pass up on your next adventure.
+According to its review on the Clever Shop List, it’s ruggedness and immense charge capabilities are what’s earned it a place on this list and it’s reasonable price will make it hard to pass up on your next adventure.

 Eyefi Mobi SD card